sa-group-yzz/sql_analysis/README.md

 ### Docker

-You can use Docker to run our program, the advantage of using docker is that you do not need to configure the running environment.
-You need to install Docker, you can build the docker image by using the following command:
+You can use Docker image to run our program, the advantage of using docker is that you do not need to configure the running environment.
+You need to install Docker, you can run the docker image by using the following command:

 ```shell
 docker run -it --rm zzctmac/sql_analysis:v1 /bin/bash
 ```
+Note that the first time you run the above command, docker needs to download this image since this image does not exist on your local computer.
+The time cost will be 1 to 10 minutes (depending on your Internet speed).

 ### Build from source code